pingcap/community/incubator/README.md

 - Marketing supports for graduated projects
   - Announce the graduation of a project to the community through newsletters, Slack, mailing lists, WeChat groups, etc.
-  - Announce the graduation of the project through PingCAP's official WeChat account, blog, Weibo, Zhihu, Twitter, and other self-publishing channels.
+  - Announce the graduation of the project through the TiDB Community's self-publishing channels.
   - Get exposure for the graduated project in CSDN, OSChina, SegmentFault, Developer Headlines, Go Community, and other technical media and communities.
   - Provide a presentation opportunity for the graduated project at the next TiDB Developer Conference after graduation.
   - Provide more than 3 TiDB TechDay presentations for the graduating project within one year after graduation.